crim-ca/weaver/docs/source/processes.rst

 Remote Provider
 --------------------

-Remote provider correspond to a remote service that provides similar interfaces as supported by `Weaver` (:term:`WPS`-like).
-For example, a remote :term:`WPS`-1 :term:`XML` endpoint can be referenced as a provider.
-When an API `Providers`_-scoped request is executed, for example to list is processes capabilities (see :ref:`GetCapabilities <proc_op_getcap>`), `Weaver` will send the corresponding request using the registered reference URL to access the remote server and reply with parsed response, as if they its processes were registered locally.
+A remote :term:`Provider` corresponds to a service hosted remotely that provides similar or compatible (:term:`WPS`-like) interfaces supported by `Weaver`.
+For example, a remote :term:`WPS`-1 :term:`XML` endpoint can be referenced as a :term:`Provider`.
+When an API `Providers`_-scoped request is executed, for example to list its process capabilities (see :ref:`GetCapabilities <proc_op_getcap>`), `Weaver` will send the corresponding request using the reference URL from the registered :term:`Provider` to access the remote server and reply with the parsed response, as if its processes were registered locally.

 Since remote providers obviously require access to the remote service, `Weaver` will only be able to provide results if the service is accessible with respect to standard implementation features and supported specifications.

-The main advantage of using `Weaver`'s endpoint rather than directly accessing the referenced remote provider processes is in the case of limited functionality offered by the service.
-For instance, :term:`WPS`-1 do not always offer :ref:`proc_op_status` feature, and there is no extensive job monitoring availability.
-Since `Weaver` *wraps* the original reference with its own endpoints, these features indirectly become employable.
-Similarly, although :term:`WPS`-1 offers :term:`XML`-only endpoints, the parsing operation accomplished by `Weaver` makes theses services available as :term:`WPS-REST` :term:`JSON` endpoints.
-On top of that, registering a remote :term:`Provider` into `Weaver` allows the user to use it as a central hub to keep references to all his accessible services and dispatch :term:`Job` executions from a common location.
+The main advantage of using `Weaver`'s endpoint rather than directly accessing the referenced remote :term:`Provider` processes is to palliate the limited functionalities offered by the service.
+For instance, :term:`WPS`-1 do not always offer :ref:`proc_op_status` feature, and there is no extensive :term:`Job` monitoring capabilities.
+Since `Weaver` effectively *wraps* the referenced :term:`Provider` with its own endpoints, these features indirectly become employable through an extended :term:`OGC API - Processes` interface.
+Similarly, although many :term:`WPS`-1 offer :term:`XML`-only responses, the parsing operation accomplished by `Weaver` makes theses services available as :term:`WPS-REST` :term:`JSON` endpoints with automatic conversion.
+On top of that, registering a remote :term:`Provider` into `Weaver` allows the user to use it as a central hub to keep references to all his remotely accessible services and dispatch :term:`Job` executions from a common location.

 A *remote provider* differs from previously presented `WPS-1/2`_ processes such that the underlying processes of the service are not registered locally.
-For example, if a remote service has two WPS processes, only top-level service URL will be registered locally (in `Weaver`'s database) and the application will have no explicit knowledge of these remote processes.
-When calling process-specific requests (e.g.: :ref:`DescribeProcess <proc_op_describe>` or :ref:`Execute <proc_op_execute>`), `Weaver` will re-send the corresponding request directly to the remote provider each time and return the result accordingly.
+For example, if a remote service has two WPS processes, only top-level service URL will be registered locally (in `Weaver`'s database) and the application will have no explicit knowledge of these remote processes until requested.
+When calling :term:`Process`-specific requests (e.g.: :ref:`DescribeProcess <proc_op_describe>` or :ref:`Execute <proc_op_execute>`), `Weaver` will re-send the corresponding request (with appropriate interface conversion) directly to the remote :term:`Provider` each time and return the result accordingly.
 On the other hand, a `WPS-1/2`_ reference would be parsed and saved locally with the response *at the time of deployment*.
-This means that a deployed `WPS-1/2`_ reference would act as a *snapshot* of the reference (which could become out-of-sync), while `Remote Provider`_ will dynamically update according to the re-fetched response from the remote service.
-If our example remote service was extended to have a third WPS process, it would immediately be reflected in :ref:`GetCapabilities <proc_op_getcap>` and :ref:`DescribeProcess <proc_op_describe>` retrieved via `Weaver` `Providers`_-scoped requests.
-This would not be the case for the `WPS-1/2`_ reference that would need manual update (deploy the third process to register it in `Weaver`).
+This means that a deployed `WPS-1/2`_ reference would act as a *snapshot* of the reference :term:`Process` (which could become out-of-sync), while `Remote Provider`_ will dynamically update according to the re-fetched response from the remote service each time, always keeping the obtained description in sync with the remote :term:`Provider`.
+If our example remote service was extended to have a third :term:`WPS` process, it would immediately and transparently be reflected in :ref:`GetCapabilities <proc_op_getcap>` and :ref:`DescribeProcess <proc_op_describe>` retrieved by `Weaver` on `Providers`_-scoped requests without any change to the registered :term:`Provider` definition.
+This would not be the case for the `WPS-1/2`_ reference that would need a manual update (i.e.: deploy the third :term:`Process` to register it in `Weaver`).

 .. _`Providers`: https://pavics-weaver.readthedocs.io/en/latest/api.html#tag/Providers